So cute, so bizarre: Seahorses | DW | 25.10.2019

 Seahorses are adorable, we all agree on that.
 But they are also a bit helpless.
 That's why we should take better care of them.

 Seahorses live around the world in tropical and temperate seas.
-Most of them frolick in the moderately temperate seas around Australia and New Zealand, but also off the European Atlantic coast, the English Channel and in the mouth of the Thames.
+Most of them frolic in the moderately temperate seas around Australia and New Zealand, but also off the European Atlantic coast, in the English Channel and in the mouth of the Thames.

 But wait a minute!
 What even is a seahorse?
 What is it related to?
 Where does it come from?

-The origin of the "horse" part of its name is is understandable — at least at first sight.
-But from the neck down... it's similarity to the cloven-hoofed animals ends.
+The origin of the "horse" part of its name is understandable — at least at first sight.
+But from the neck down, its similarity to its equine namesake ends.
 The body of the seahorse appears fragile and the rear end of the tail is more worm-like.

 In the broadest sense, seahorses are fish without scales.
-Instead, they have tender skin that stretches over ring-shaped, bony plates.
+Instead of scales, they have tender skin that stretches over ring-shaped, bony plates.
 Each species has a certain number of these rings.
 Together with the pipefishes and seadragons, seahorses form the family of Syngnathidae.

 Bad swimmers

-In terms of swimming, they do not have much in common with fish.
-Seahorses are extremely bad swimmers.
+In terms of swimming skills, they do not have much in common with fish: Seahorses are extremely bad swimmers.
 But you can't blame them for that, because they are in an upright position in the water, which means they aren't streamlined.

 As if that weren't enough, they completely lack the tail fin typical of fish.
 To move forward, they use the dorsal fin, and the fins on the left and right serve as control.

-With a maximum speed of 1.5 metres per hour, the seahorse species Hippocampus Zosterae is the slowest fish in the world.
-By way of comparison, some snails can reach three metres per hour — so.
-0.003 km/h.
+With a maximum speed of 1.5 meters per hour (1.6 yards per hour), the seahorse species Hippocampus Zosterae is the slowest fish in the world.
+By way of comparison, some snails can reach 3 meters per hour (0.003 km/h).

-With a body length of four centimeters, the dwarf seahorse is one of the smaller members of the sea-needle family.
+With a body length of 4 centimeters (1.6 inches), the dwarf seahorse is one of the smaller members of the sea needle family.
 But they can be even smaller.
-There are even seahorses that measure just one and a half centimetres.
-Larger specimens, on the other hand, have a body length of 35 centimetres.
+There are even seahorses that measure just 1.5 centimeters.
+Larger specimens, on the other hand, have a body length of 35 centimeters.

 How romantic!

-There are seahorses in all different colours of the rainbow, especially red, orange, yellow, green or grey, and many have patterns, like stripes and dots and funny wiggles.
+There are seahorses in all different colors of the rainbow, especially red, orange, yellow, green and grey, and many have patterns, like stripes and dots and funny wiggles.
 The little guys can even change their color when they want to be hidden.

 Dad's pregnant!